fys4220/fys4220.github.io/fys4220-jbook/part-exercises/exercises_adder.md

 ## Create a pull request to complete the exercise.

-Create a pull request and remember to add the course instructor as assignee and reviewer.
+Create a pull request and remember to add the course instructor as assignee and reviewer if you want the code reviewed.